SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Now what?"
 Rainbow asked.

-"Take your pan, and place it on the stove, and place your plate next to the stove," Pinkie said.
+"Take your pan, and place it on the stove, and place your plate next to the stove."

 Rainbow did so in step with Pinkie.